MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/setstatement.md

 ---
 title:  Set statement
-description: Learn how to use the set statement to set a query option for the duration of the query. ms.reviewer: alexans ms.topic: reference ms.date: 09/13/2023
+description: Learn how to use the set statement to set a request property for the duration of the query. ms.reviewer: alexans ms.topic: reference ms.date: 09/13/2023